 Sustaining Airworthiness with a Digital Checklist

 According to FAA 14 CFR 43.15(c)(1), checklists are required when performing 100 hour inspections.
-A good inspection checklist is essential to the evaluation of an aircraft’s airworthiness.
+A good inspection checklist is essential to the evaluation of an aircraft’s airworthiness and ensure aviation safety.
 Make your aircraft inspections efficient and less time-consuming by replacing the traditional pen-and-paper checklist with a digital smart form.

-iAuditor by SafetyCulture is a mobile inspection app that has helped aviation & transportation companies like London City Airport to efficiently conduct and track aircraft inspections.
+SafetyCulture (formerly iAuditor) is a mobile inspection app that has helped general aviation and transportation companies like Edinburgh Airport to efficiently inspect aircraft vehicles, perform aircraft maintenance, and ensure aviation maintenance.
 Comply with FAA and sustain airworthiness with a mobile app that allows you to:

 - Conduct detailed 100 hour inspections using efficient inspection templates you can create in minutes.